-Christmas is a time to be spent with friends and family but in Iceland, you can’t really go out and have a picnic in December so inside activities are the most popular ones.
-When the temperatures drop well below zero Celsius and the daylight is extremely limited it’s best to coop up inside and play a board game or do a puzzle with the ones you love or in other cases distract relatives from asking you the questions you really don’t want to have to answer.
+Christmas is a time to be spent with friends and family, but in Iceland, you can’t really go out and have a picnic in December, so inside activities are the most popular ones.
+When the temperatures drop well below zero Celsius and the daylight is extremely limited, it’s best to coop up inside and play a board game or do a puzzle with the ones you love or, in other cases, distract relatives from asking you the questions you really don’t want to answer.

-Icelanders have great singers and songwriters so I am not quite sure why we have this constant need to steal Italian songs and make them into Icelandic Christmas songs but still that is a fact.
-Here are a few samples of Icelandic Christmas songs:
+Icelanders have great singers and songwriters, so I'm not sure why we have this constant need to steal Italian songs and make them into Icelandic Christmas songs, but still, it's a fact.

 Ef ég nenni originally Cosi’ celeste.

 Ég hlakka svo til originally Dopo la tempesta.

 Þú og ég og jól originally Gente come noi.